 Posts Categorized Setting up

-Setting up your own Virtual Assistant business may seems like hard work, but I’m sorry to tell you that it’s actually the easy part.
-Being a successful VA isn’t simply helping someone with their admin or supporting their business, it’s knowing how to manage and communicate with them.
-And sadly a lot of VAs seem to be lacking many of the skills needed.
+Setting up your own Virtual Assistant business may seem like hard work, but I’m sorry to tell you that it’s actually the easy part.
+Being a good VA isn’t simply about helping someone with their admin, a large number of personal qualities are required to be a successful business owner and you should be aware of what they are before you start.

 Testimonials are important for Virtual Assistants because people are way more likely to hire you if they can see you come recommended – so a testimonial page or a WordPress quote rotator widget as I have on my own PA site is vital if you want to show how good you are.
 But how do you get testimonials when you’re just starting out and haven’t done any work yet?

 Because I recommend you set up your VA business alongside your regular job, one of the questions I get asked a lot is “when should I leave my job to solely focus on being a Virtual Assistant?”.
-Although there’s as many answers to that question as people asking it, in all honesty it boils down to one simple thing:
+Although there are as many answers to that question as people asking it, in all honesty, it boils down to one simple thing: